Brandon Pickersgill

-Brandon Pickersgill (born 29 March 1997) is an English professional rugby league footballer who plays as a or for Keighley Cougars in the RFL League 1.
+Brandon Pickersgill (born 29 March 1997) is an English professional rugby league footballer who plays as a or for Hunslet RLFC on loan from Keighley Cougars in the RFL Championship.

 Background

 Pickersgill was born in Bradford, West Yorkshire, England.
 He attended Bradford Academy in East Bowling.

 He played out his junior years at Stanningley, East Leeds and Shaw Cross before linking up with Leeds Rhinos between the age of 15 and 16.
 He later went on to join the Bradford Bulls Academy.

 He also represented the u17s BARLA Great Britain side.